Check out the program video!

 The architecture of the city of Verona and surrounding areas dates back to ancient work by Romans and others, and it is mentioned in the “Divine Comedy” by Dante Alighieri.
 The culture of the Veneto region in Northern Italy dates back to thousands of years to when the area was developed under Roman rule and later under Venetian, French, and Austrian influence.
 Industrial and agricultural activities related to food and nutrition are important to the Mediterranean culture and they dominate many of the economic activities, annual fairs and shows.
 The area of Verona is most famous for its operas, such as the lyrical season in the Arena, and the amphitheater built by the Romans.

-In Tucson, students are responsible for their own housing arrangements.
+In the US, students are responsible for their own housing arrangements.
 In Verona, students will be housed at Centro Carraro.
 All rooms have a private bathroom, satellite television, telephone, air conditioning, and free internet.
 Towels and linens are provided.
 Laundry is also available.
 Typically, two students will share a hotel room.
 Breakfast is included.

 Dr. Donato Romagnolo is Professor in the Department of Nutritional Sciences and the Department of Cancer Biology at The University of Arizona.
 He is a member of the Arizona Cancer Center and the Toxicology Center, The BIO5 Institute for Collaborative Research, and the Southwest Environmental Health Sciences Center at The University of Arizona.
 He has published book chapters, monographs, and original research in numerous cancer and nutrition scientific journals.
 In his current position he promotes research that deals with the role of bioactive food components as regulators of expression of genes involved in cancer and inflammation.